bduggan/leafpad/README.md

     git clone https://git.sr.ht/~bduggan/leafpad
     ```

-2. Install a recent Perl and cpanm (see https://perlbrew.pl/ or use a a package manager for your distribution )
+2. Install a recent Perl and cpanminus (`cpanm`)
+   See https://perlbrew.pl/ or use a package manager for your distribution.

 3. Install Mojolicious and Text::CSV_XS:
      ```